-Get an overview of the modern data ecosystem with Introduction to Data Engineering from IBM.
+Learn about data engineering: Get an overview of the modern data ecosystem with Introduction to Data Engineering from IBM.
 Learn more about the role data analysts, scientists, and engineers play in data management.

 Gleaning insights from data is only one part of the data analysis process.
 Another fundamental part is telling a story with those insights to help inform better business decisions.
 That’s where data visualization comes in.
 As a data analyst, you can use charts, graphs, maps, and other visual representations of data to help present your findings in an easy-to-understand way.